inovotn04/Engineering_4_Notebook/README.md

 ## Landing Area Part 1

 ### Assignment Description
-Create a module that has an accelerometer that continuously reports x, y, and z acceleration values on the serial monitor.
-The module must have an LED that turns on if the helicopter is tilted to 90 degrees.
-The module must be powered by a mobile power source.
-The module must have an onboard screen that prints x, y, and z angular velocity values (rad/s) rounded to 3 decimal places.
+Create a program which calculates the area of a triangle.
+The code must ask for the user to input a set of three coordinates in (x,y) format.
+The triangle area must be determined using a function.
+If the user inputs coordinates incorrectly (letters or improper format) the code should return to the input stage, it should not throw an error or exit the script.
+The triangle area must be printed to the screen in this format: “The area of the triangle with vertices (x,y), (x,y), (x,y) is {area} square km.
+The code must return to the input stage after printing the area, and wait for user input.

 ### Evidence